waldnerf/yieldCNN/README.md

-# Temporal Convolutional Neural Network for yield forecasting
+# Lean Temporal Convolutional Neural Network for yield forecasting
-Training temporal Convolution Neural Netoworks (CNNs) on satelitte image time series for yield forecasting.
+Training temporal Convolution Neural Networks (CNNs) on satellite image time series for yield forecasting.

 ## Prerequisites
-This code relies on Pyhton 3.6 (and should work on Python 2.7) and Keras with Tensorflow backend.
+This code relies on Python 3.7.7 and Keras with Tensorflow backend.

 ## Contributors